KlwntSingh/KlwntSingh.github.io/_posts/mindmaps/Software Design/2020-08-10-Design-Patterns-Head-first-book.md

 ## Abstract Factory pattern
 * provide interface for creating families of related or dependent objects without specifying the concrete class

+## Pizza Store example
+* #### orderPizza class with type of pizza as argument
+	* based on type of pizza passed pizza is prepared
+	* problems
+		* code not flexible, adding new type of pizza requires code change
+* #### orderPizza class with PizzaFactory
+	* pizza creation code is pulled out to separate class called PizzaFactory
+	* Now, adding new type of pizza will require change in pizzafactory
+	* Can have multiple factories based on different style of pizza's from different regions
+	* problem
+		* better design flexibility but pizza store started to use their own pizza preparing process
+* #### Subclasses deciding type of pizza to create
+	* same flexibility and pizzastore can't put in their custom method
+	* moved from object handle instantiation to subclass
 # Sheet 6

 ## why not global variable